 Jessica has set up her own twitter account @Jessica_me2

-Jessica was invited to speak inside Peterborough Town Hall as part of the annual Women’s Day Festival, on 10 March 2018.
+In 2018, she spoke out with other women at the Lush Summit and was invited to speak inside Peterborough Town Hall as part of the annual Women’s Day Festival.

 She was interviewed for this piece, published on 19 March 2018, the day that the UCPI finally confirmed that Andy Coles was ‘HN2’ and revealed that he was the author of the ‘TradeCraft Manual‘ used by the SDS in the 1990s.